fesmc/Chion.jl/README.md

 - `history_stride` controls how often cycle metrics are recorded
 - `netcdf_variables` accepts `all`, `none`, group names, or explicit variable names

-NetCDF output requires a grid layout, so it is available for gridded synthetic, prescribed, and MAR cases.
+NetCDF output requires a grid layout, so it is available for gridded synthetic and prescribed cases.

 ## Tests